 The Artspace provides numerous opportunities for KCAI students to experience working in a gallery setting.
-Students also have the opportunity to exhibit their work in shows at the Artspace, including the annual Bachelor of Fine Arts show.
+Students also have the opportunity to exhibit their work at the Artspace, as part of the annual Bachelor of Fine Arts exhibition.

 Annual B.F.A.
 Exhibition

 Every year the Artspace organizes and hosts the B.F.A. exhibition for students graduating from the Kansas City Art Institute.
 Featuring work from all departments at KCAI the exhibition includes work by 90 to 120 graduating seniors and is the only show in which all the gallery spaces are utilized.

 The annual B.F.A. exhibitions are among the most popular and widely attended exhibitions organized by the Artspace.
 They are highly anticipated by the KCAI community and the general public, appealing to the business, corporate and arts communities alike.
 Dozens of public tours for area high schools, community colleges and groups from outside the region frequently occur.

 The Artspace also offers a range of professional practice programming for graduating seniors in conjunction with the exhibition and in collaboration with KCAI's Career Services department, the office of student life, the exhibition and outreach committee and the academic departments at the college.
 Workshops and programs include an introductory presentation by Artspace staff highlighting past B.F.A. exhibitions and projects; providing basic information on preparing work for exhibition and advice on site-specific and complex installations; and the Visiting Curator and Critic Program, which provides an opportunity for seniors to be selected for additional critiques by distinguished arts professionals.